CylonicRaider/basebot/MANUAL.md

 in addition a bot command, _i.e._, the first non-whitespace character is an exclamation mark `!`; the method is run after `handle_chat`.

-- `cmdline` is a list of `Token`-s, _i.e._ strings with an additional `offset` attribute unambiguously identifying the position in the "parent" string (see below for how to reach it); the class does not implement anything beyond; all operations return bare strings.
+- `cmdline` is a list of `basebot.Token`-s, _i.e._ strings with an additional `offset` attribute unambiguously identifying the position in the "parent" string (see below for how to reach that; the `Token` class does not implement anything beyond; all operations return bare strings).
 According to the [botrulez](https://github.com/jedevc/botrulez), the very first item of `cmdline` is the command name (including the leading `!`); further items are the arguments in their original order.

 - `meta` is again an ordinary dictionary holding references to some objects of interest.
 Particularly interesting may be:
-    - `line`: The entire unfiltered command line.
+    - `line`: The entire unfiltered command line as a string.
     - `msgid`: The ID of the message.
     - `sender`: The nickname of the author of the message.
     - `sender_id`: The (agent) ID of the sender.